Transcendental Brauer groups of products of CM elliptic curves: Acknowledgements

-\paragraph{\textbf{Acknowledgements}} I am very grateful to Alexei Skorobogatov for suggesting this problem, for several enlightening discussions and for pointing out a mistake in an earlier version of Theorem \ref{thm:Brauer-Maninset}.
+I am very grateful to Alexei Skorobogatov for suggesting this problem, for several enlightening discussions and for pointing out a mistake in an earlier version of Theorem \ref{thm:Brauer-Maninset}.
 I would like to thank Dennis Eriksson, Paul Ziegler, Martin Bright, Spiros Adams-Florou, Jack Thorne and David Holmes for their enthusiasm and for some useful discussions.
 I am grateful to Peter Stevenhagen for his input which led towards the current formulation of Theorem \ref{LinK}.
 I would like to thank Tim Dokchitser and Srilakshmi Krishnamoorthy for some helpful comments on an earlier draft of this paper.
+Heartfelt thanks are due to the anonymous referee for many helpful and detailed comments which greatly improved the exposition.
 Most of this work was done during my stay at the Max Planck Institute for Mathematics in Bonn.
 I am grateful to the Max Planck Institute for financial support and for providing a very stimulating working environment.

+This appendix contains a corrigendum to the main article above, said article having been published in \emph{J.~Lond.~Math.~Soc.} 93 (2016), 397--419.
+In this corrigendum, we point out a mistake affecting the statements of Theorems~\ref{thm:Brauer-Maninset},~\ref{thm5.2}, \ref{obstructionthm} and Proposition~\ref{prop:cupproduct} and provide a correction.